 For DSLAM equipment, Additional External signal processing (Dynamic Spectrum Management (DSM) and Multiple Input Multiple Output (MIMO) techniques if not implemented as part of the Line Termination board).

 NOTE: For those boards which have more than the bare DSL functionality but have additional functions (e.g. MELT, vectoring, test access and channel bonding, etc.), these boards are to be used in normal DSL mode of operation with such additional functions disabled.
 Optionally a measurement with these functions enabled can be described/requested.
 In case such additional functions cannot be fully disabled, manufacturer will declare what is the extra power budget due to the added functionality.
-Such extra budget will not be considered in PBBline and NPC computation.
+Such extra budget will not be considered in PBBport.

 5.1.5 Measurement reference points